 Ask About Stimulating Medications.

 Sometimes, doctors recommend that the female partner take stimulating medications to help the ovaries and fertilize eggs.
 These medicines may increase the chances of a successful procedure.

 A healthy diet can improve your body generally and potentially increase your fertility.
 So you should do your best to follow a rich diet of fruits and vegetables, low-fat proteins, and healthy fats.
 Besides, drink a lot of water.

 Exercise has a positive impact on fertility treatment.
 However, avoiding hard workouts when undergoing IUI or other fertility procedures would be best.

-It would be best to discuss all the factors to improve IUI success rates before starting the treatment.
+Discussing all the factors to improve IUI success rates before starting the treatment would be best.